zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated.md

 - Infrastructure: [GitLab Dedicated internal docs](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/team/) (GitLab internal only)
 - CSM: [Engaging with GitLab Dedicated Customers](https://internal.gitlab.com/handbook/customer-success/csm/gitlab-dedicated/) (GitLab internal only)

+### Handling tickets that are not about GitLab the product but related to how we handle the infrastructure

+Handling GitLab Dedicated tickets should be approached the same way as other tickets: use the docs, the handbook and the various issue trackers to help address the customer request.
+Anything that is related to our provisioning of the tenant or how we manage the infrastructure requires a different approach:

+- check the docs and the handbook
+- point the customer to the [GitLab Trust Center](https://trust.gitlab.com/?product=gitlab-dedicated) at `trust.gitlab.com` for inquiries related to compliance
+- point the customer to their CSM for any questions not addressed by the GitLab Trust Center

 ### Test and reproduction GitLab Dedicated instance

 GitLab Support has access to a GitLab Dedicated instance for testing and problem